qqqlab/madflight/readme.md

 - SPI or I2C IMU sensor: MPU6050, MP6500, MPU9150, or MPU9250
 - RC Receiver: PPM, SBUS, or DMX
 - ESC: OneShot125 or 50-490Hz PWM
+- BEC or DC-DC converter to power your board from a battery
 - Optional servos: 50-490Hz PWM

 # Getting Started